 As sales and operations soared, it became clear that AMI Group needed someone to oversee the growth and scope of all of the companies.
 That person was Etienne Siouffi, who joined AMI in 1998 as CEO of AMI Group.
 Formerly with Group Danone, he has led growth in Europe, the Middle East, Asia and the Caribbean.

 Today, AMI Group is a team of highly talented and dedicated people serving customers across the globe.
-Representing over a hundred brands in North America, Europe, Middle-East and Asia, AMI generates annual sales of more than $220 million worldwide from its offices in Los Angeles, Atlanta, Dallas, Miami, Dublin and Barcelona.
+Representing over a hundred brands in North America, Europe, Middle-East and Asia, AMI generates annual sales of more than $220 million worldwide from its offices in Los Angeles, Atlanta, Dallas, Miami, Dublin, Barcelona and Dubai.